-Your trackside guide to Circuit of the Americas for the United States Formula 1 Grand Prix.
-The next race takes place on October 20-22, 2017.
+Your trackside guide to Circuit of The Americas for the 2021 United States Grand Prix on October 22-24.
+Advice on access, parking, concerts and the race schedule.

 Parking, Access & Orientation

 - More information on getting to COTA is in the Getting There & Around section of our guide, whilst relevant maps can be found on the COTA website.
 Buy parking at the circuit in advance here.
 Please note that traffic can get very congested around the circuit, particularly on race day.
 There’s also a Shuttle service from Downtown priced at $30 return each day.
 This service is recommended!

 - COTA has five entrance gates: Main Grand Stand, Grand Plaza, Turn 1, Gate 4 and Turn 11 East.
 Once inside, you can also take advantage of a free on-site tram service to take you from one side of the circuit to the other; one shuttle stops at Grand Plaza Lot B, Main Grandstand, and Lot T near Turn 1), whilst a second shuttle stops at Grand Plaza Lot D, Tunnel 2 exit, and Lot H turnaround.

 In addition to over 6 hours of F1 action, the 2019 USGP schedule also features support from US Formula 4 and two historic series, the Masters Historic Formula One USA (for 3-liter F1 cars from 1966-1985) and Masters Endurance Legends USA (sportscars from early 80’s Group C to modern GT).
 The supercars from the Formula 1 Pirelli Hot Laps program will also be doing regular demonstration runs with paying customers.

 - 15:45-17:30: Pit Lane Walk for 3-Day Ticket Holders